Banksy's art-for-votes offer erased after police warning

-LONDON The pseudonymous British graffiti artist Banksy has withdrawn an offer of free artwork in return for tactical voting in Thursday's general election after police warned it would invalidate the result.
+LONDON (Reuters) - The pseudonymous British graffiti artist Banksy has withdrawn an offer of free artwork in return for tactical voting in Thursday's general election after police warned it would invalidate the result.

 The artist, who found global fame with his pop-up street art, offered prints of his famous "girl with balloon" for those who voted against Prime Minister Theresa May's Conservative party in six constituencies near his Bristol home.